LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 In this case, since the `fhirServer/resources/open` property is set to `false`, only the resource types listed (`Condition`, `Observation`, `Patient`) are allowed to be interacted with via the FHIR REST API.
 For example, a `create` request of a `Procedure` resource will fail since that resource type is not specified.

-Whole-system search is a special case of this resource type validation, since no resource type is specified on a whole-system search request.
-In this case, validation will be done against the `Resource` resource type.
+Whole-system search and whole-system history are special cases.
+Since no resource type is specified on a whole-system search request, validation will be done against the `Resource` resource type.
 In the above configuration example, a whole-system search request such as `GET [base]?_lastUpdated=gt2020-01-01` will fail because the `Resource` resource type is not specified.
 If the configuration were to have the `fhirServer/resources/open` property set to `true`, or if the `Resource` resource type were specified in the `fhirServer/resources` property group, then the whole-system search request would be allowed, assuming the `search` interaction was valid for the `Resource` resource type.

 In addition to interaction configuration, the `fhirServer/resources` property group also provides the ability to configure search parameter filtering and profile validation.
 See [Search configuration](https://ibm.github.io/FHIR/guides/FHIRSearchConfiguration#12-filtering) and [Resource validation](#44-resource-validation) respectively for details.